revbayes/revbayes.github.io/tutorials/brownian/index.md

 for females and males for both the ECV and the body mass are very similar.
 This motivates us to specify an explicit model where the rates between ECV and body mass evolution are different but shared between females and males.
-We will model the difference using the ‘siteRateDiff‘ parameter which is drawn from a Beta(1,1) distribution, which is essentially a uniform distribution between 0 and 1.
+We will model the difference using the `siteRateDiff` parameter which is drawn from a Beta(1,1) distribution, which is essentially a uniform distribution between 0 and 1.
 We still choose the Beta distribution because it is easier to specify more informative